 ICT plays a big part in their lives and will no doubt be an even bigger part of their future.
 E-safety is therefore an essential area of learning for all children.
 Knowing what to do and what not to do online will help our children to stay safe and know what to do if they do encounter something that concerns them.
-Our E-safety rules for children can be found here - Think About IT (Information Technology).
+Our Pupils' Acceptable Use of ICT Policy can be found here.
+It contains rules on safe use of ICT and the Internet, these rules are called Think About IT.

-The following advice was published by the DfE.
+The advice below has been published by the DfE.

-You might also find the following link useful:
+You might also find the following links useful: